suchitbiswal/goTomeeting/readme.txt

 Execution instruction :
 	1. I have kept it simple for now, it will execute the only test that I created from commandline
 	2. it supports chrome and firefox browser for now, please make changes in the testconfig.properties to change the browser
-	3. Suite file can conroll the execution classes and methods
+	3. testNG suite file which will drive the execution
 	4. For execution from command line
 		a. open terminal / dos prompt
 		b. go to folder /workspace/goTomeeting, where pom.xml is present execute the below command